At Home Abroad House: Slavic, Francophone and Italian Cultures and Languages

 Governor’s Corner, 550 Lasuen, Sigma Phi Epsilon, Synergy, and apartments in Mirrielees and EVGR-A

 Do you watch Senegalese films in French, read Russian novels set in Ukraine, follow Italian fashion, listen to Arabic music, play Korean video games, or discuss Brazilian politics?
 Do you study or speak a language other than English?
 Come live abroad, right from the comfort of campus!
 Travel across five continents, immerse yourself in different cultures, and learn to cook food from around the world all while discovering cinema and literatures that speak of diasporic journeys, migrations, empires and post-colonial re-imaginings, ethnic and national identities, and mythologies.

-AHA House will be an intellectual and cultural crossroads where upper-class students will engage in interactive, transcultural learning and acquire the tools necessary to confront the complexity of our contemporary world.
-Building on the legacies of Stanford houses that hosted language tables in French, Italian, and Russian, AHA House will be a vibrant, diverse community that offers students an opportunity to explore languages and cultures beyond the English-speaking world.
+Located in Yost, AHA House is an intellectual and cultural crossroads where students engage in interactive, transcultural learning and acquire the tools necessary to confront the complexity of our contemporary world.
+Building on the legacies of Stanford houses that hosted language tables in French, Italian, and Russian, AHA House is a vibrant, diverse community that offers students an opportunity to explore languages and cultures beyond the English-speaking world.
 We welcome any and all students interested in creating a space for conversations about foreign films, music, food, and international issues.

 Make meaningful friendships and connections that extend beyond borders, and come join us in this At Home Abroad experience.

 - Dinners and conversations with faculty, artists, and scholars from around the world

 - Seminars on timely, international issues featuring special guest speakers